Finding Federal, State, and Local Government Internships

 For those who are looking to do a government internship, there are many programs available online.
-Many of the government internships listed are paid or at least offer some form of benefit or stipend.
-Government internships are available at the local, state, and federal level.
+Many government internships are paid or at least offer some form of benefit or stipend.
+Government internships are available at the local, state, and federal levels.

 Internships are a great way to find out about what’s going on behind the scenes in government offices and agencies throughout the country.
 Getting exposure to what’s actually happening rather than what is portrayed in the media can be an eye-opening experience for interns.
 Completing an internship in government is a great way to prepare for getting a full-time job.

-While actually doing an internship it’s important for interns to let their supervisor know that they’d be interested in applying for any full-time job openings that come available.
+While doing an internship, it’s important for interns to let their supervisors know that they’d be interested in applying for any full-time job openings that come available.
 From an intern’s perspective, one of the most important things to remember is how to make yourself a productive member of the team and to make sure that you go above and beyond what’s required so as to make yourself indispensable on the job.

 Networking is also a very important key to getting a job with the government.
 It’s often not about what you know but who you know that makes the difference between getting hired or not.
 As an intern, you may have a mentor that can open doors for you if you prove yourself over the course of your internship.
 A good mentor will make recommendations on what to do and who to contact when seeking opportunities for a full-time job.
 Reaching out to people already working in the field can often offer insight as to some of the next steps you should be taking.

-Working for the government offers so many opportunities that there is no limit to what you can learn working as an intern.
+Working for the government offers so many opportunities that there is no limit to what you can learn.
 In addition to all of the opportunities that are considered typical job possibilities, there are also chances to gain employment in government offices that deal with the environment, education, medicine, or even the military where endless internship opportunities are available.
-Positions are available for students seeking a chance to work as engineers, researchers, teachers in addition to the more customary government internships/jobs such as students involved in political science and pre-law courses.
+Positions are available for students seeking a chance to work as engineers, researchers, and teachers in addition to the more customary government internships or jobs such as students involved in political science and pre-law courses.